Brienzergrat to Hardergrat trail

 Trail type: Steep, rough alpine terrain, rocky and in parts very exposed with short guide-rope secured climbing sections.
 Fairly firm underfoot except for Chruterepass and the descent from Suggiture, where rocks/shale tend to be a lot looser along the trail.
 The forested section of the ridge from Suggiture to Harder Kulm can often be muddy and hazardous due to tree roots.
 NO CAMPING AND NO DRONE FLYING allowed anywhere along the route.
-Please respect these beautiful places and stick to the trails and do not camp or fly drones up here, it disturbs the wilidlife and is illegal!
+Please respect these beautiful places and stick to the trails and do not camp or fly drones up here, it disturbs the wildlife and is illegal!
 I have recently started a community group called Friends of The Ridge with the goal of increasing awareness of the rules that protect this beautiful area.
-You can find out more about that here.
+You can find out more about that at hardergrat.com.

 Difficulty: Rated T3-4 with brief sections of T5 difficulty (Swiss Alpine Club rating system).
 Portions of the trail are Alpine Trail White-Blue-White marked (designating the most challenging mountain trails), about 1/4 of the trail is unmarked but clearly defined along the ridge.
 MANY sections of this trail require climbing, on some of the numerous ascents in the chain.
 At least four or five of the nine peaks require brief sections of climbing.
 They are not particularly difficult, but they are numerous, which sometimes comes as a surprise to some hikers and trail runners.
 Do not attempt after or in heavy rain or if storms or strong winds forecast.
 Please read the trail warning here.